winglang/docsite/blog/2024-05-29-qa-bot-for-your-docs-with-langchain.md

 So far, we have gone over the following:

 - What is Wing?
-- How to use Wing to create a powerful cloud applications,
+- How to use Wing and query data using Langchain,
-- How to connect it to a Next.js application,
+- How to connect Wing to a Next.js application,
 - How to send data between a Next.js frontend and a Wing backend.

-[Wing](https://github.com/winglang/wing) aims to bring back your creative flow and close the gap between imagination and creation.
+>[Wing](https://github.com/winglang/wing) aims to bring back your creative flow and close the gap between imagination and creation.
 Another great advantage of Wing is that it is open-source.
 Therefore, if you are looking forward to building distributed systems that leverage cloud services or contribute to the future of cloud development, [Wing](https://github.com/winglang/wing) is your best choice.

 Feel free to contribute to the [GitHub repository,](https://github.com/winglang/wing) and [share your thoughts](https://t.winglang.io/discord) with the team and the large community of developrs.

-The source code for this tutorial is available [here](https://github.com/NathanTarbert/wing-nextjs-langchain).
+The source code for this tutorial is available [here](https://github.com/NathanTarbert/wing-langchain-nextjs).

 Thank you for reading! 🎉